princekhan7748/HSTUDS-Adjudicator-Utility/blueprint.md

 ## 1. Overview

 This document outlines the architecture, features, and development plan for the Adjudicator's Utility Tool.
-The application is a web-based utility for debate adjudicators, providing a timer, audible bells, and real-time speech-to-text transcription.
+The application is a web-based utility for debate adjudicators, providing a timer, audible bells, real-time speech-to-text transcription, and serverless file sharing.

 ## 2. Core Features & Design